johndoe31415/flightpanel/README.md

   * [Microsoft FSX: SimConnect SDK](http://www.fsdeveloper.com/wiki/index.php?title=SDK_Installation_(FSX))
   * [X-Plane: XSquawkBox SDK](http://www.xsquawkbox.net/xpsdk/mediawiki/Download)

-Place the plugin files in the plugin/sdk-simconnect or plugin/xsquawkbox subdirectory (depending if you want to build for FSX or for X-Plane).
+Place the plugin SDK files in the fs-plugin/sdk-simconnect or fs-plugin/xsquawkbox subdirectory (depending if you want to build for FSX or for X-Plane).
 Then, bootstrap hidapi by calling

 ```
 $ ./bootstrap-hidapi.py